geogardenclub/geogardenclub.github.io/docs/user-guide/varieties.md

 There are two ways to add a Variety.
 First, when you are adding a Planting, you can add a Variety from the Add Planting form.
 See the [Add Planting documentation](plantings.md#create-a-planting) for details.

 The second way is from the Variety Index screen.
-Click the "+ Variety" button to bring up the Create Variety screen:
+Tap the "+ Variety" button to bring up the Create Variety screen:

 <img width="300" src="/img/user-guide/variety-create.png"/>